 The Oral Health Sciences PhD program is primarily for outstanding students who have completed or will soon complete clinical dental training (DDS and/or specialty), those students who wish to combine a DDS with a PhD, or, clinical specialty and doctoral training.
 A strong background in biology, chemistry, mathematics and physics at the university level is required.
 The Program is especially interested in qualified candidates who can contribute, through their research, teaching, and/or service, to the diversity and excellence of the academic community.

 Please, take the time to review the information on our webpages to learn more about the OHS PhD program, the requirements and the process of application.
-Applications are accepted for admission to the doctoral program in Oral Health Sciences by January 5 through Rackham Graduate School.
+Applications are accepted for admission to the doctoral program in Oral Health Sciences by December 5 through Rackham Graduate School.
 Questions about application procedures and forms may be sent to firstname.lastname@example.org.

 |June 1, 2014||Admission Cycle Opens for OHS PhD through Rackham|